3dWrecker/ford-voodoo/README.md

 # ford-voodoo
-My attempt at a Ford GT350 Voodoo engine for AngeTheGreat's engine sim.
+My attempt at a the flatplane Ford GT350 Voodoo engine for AngeTheGreat's engine sim.

 https://youtu.be/R-87Ywrk_8A